awsdocs/amazon-cloudwatch-events-user-guide/doc_source/LogASGroupState.md

    1. Choose **Build event pattern to match events by service**\.

-   1. Choose **Auto Scaling** and then choose **Instance Launch and Terminate**\.
+   1. Choose **Auto Scaling**, **Instance Launch and Terminate**\.

-   1. Choose **Any instance event** to capture all successful and unsuccessful instance launch and terminate events\.
+   1. To capture all successful and unsuccessful instance launch and terminate events, choose **Any instance event**\.
 ![\[The Event selector pane\]](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/images/log_stateautoscaling1.PNG)

-1. By default, the rule matches any Auto Scaling group in the region\.
-To make the rule match a specific Auto Scaling group, choose **Specific group name\(s\)** and then choose one or more Auto Scaling groups\.
+1. By default, the rule matches any Auto Scaling group in the Region\.
+To make the rule match a specific Auto Scaling group, choose **Specific group name\(s\)** and then select one or more Auto Scaling groups\.

-1. For **Targets**, choose **Add target** and then choose **Lambda function**\.
+1. For **Targets**, choose **Add target**, **Lambda function**\.

 1. For **Function**, select the Lambda function that you created\.

 1. Choose **Configure details**\.

-1. For **Rule definition**, type a name and description for the rule\. \(For example, describe the rule as "Log whenever an Auto Scaling group scales out or in"\.\)
+1. For **Rule definition**, type a name and description for the rule\.
+For example, describe the rule as "Log whenever an Auto Scaling group scales out or in"\.

 1. Choose **Create rule**\.

 ## Step 3: Test the Rule<a name="as-test-rule"></a>

 You can test your rule by manually scaling an Auto Scaling group so that it launches an instance\.
-After waiting a few minutes for the scale out event to occur, you can verify that your Lambda function was invoked\.
+After waiting a few minutes for the scale\-out event to occur, verify that your Lambda function was invoked\.

 **To test your rule using an Auto Scaling group**